 A recent trend for male patients is the desire to wear short hair after surgery.
 With this we have received many enquiries at our Sydney Hair Loss Treatment Clinic about whether this is possible.
 The good news is that this can be achieved because the modern donor technique overlaps the donor area skin edges while stitching allows hair to grow back through the scar.
 This is called the trichophytic technique and almost always creates an excellent result that is almost undetectable, even with a very short number 2 cut!

-Some patients request the ability to shave their head after the transplant.
+Some patients request the ability to shave their head after the hair transplant surgery.
 This is a bit unrealistic however no matter which technique is used for the hair transplant.
 All surgery creates scarring to a certain degree but the modern techniques that we use minimise the visibility in both the recipient hair area (the balding area) and the donor hair area.
 Our website has more information about Hair Loss Treatments and Hair Transplant Surgery.
 If you have any questions about this or would like to chat to us, please feel free to visit our Sydney Hair Loss Clinic or call us on 02 9363 9308.

 There has been a lot of interest in low powered laser devices and their effect on hair loss.
 Recent research suggests that it has a stimulatory effect on hair follicles.
 This could be an effective secondary (i.e. additional) treatment for hair loss in patients who are balding or thinning.
 It certainly also may be effective in seasonal increased hair shedding (a moult).